Artisans' and Mechanics' Liens

 How to Establish A Lien

-In order to establish a mechanics' lien on land or a building, a contractor or subcontractor (known as a “petitioner” or “plaintiff”) must file a complaint in a circuit court of a county in which at least part of the property is located.
-The filing must include:
+To establish a mechanics' lien on land or a building, a contractor or subcontractor (known as a “petitioner” or “plaintiff”) must file a complaint in a circuit court of a county in which at least part of the property is located within 180 days of the work being completed or the materials furnished.

-- A complaint setting forth facts supporting the plaintiff’s claim that he or she is entitled to a mechanics' lien.
+- The complaint setting forth facts supporting the plaintiff’s claim that the contractor/subcontractor is entitled to a mechanics' lien.
 The complaint also must include:

 - the name and address of the plaintiff;